-Bitcoin has always been the most popular cryptocurrency on the global market.
+Bitcoin has always been the most popular cryptocurrency in the USA and on the global market.
 Ever since its launch in 2009, Bitcoin has remained the most popular cryptocurrency in the world.
-With a current market capitalization of $201,365,331,430, the digital asset is considered ‘the king of cryptocurrency’ and was the first attempt to decentralize global payments.
+The digital asset is considered ‘the king of cryptocurrency’ and was the first attempt to decentralize global payments.

 Instead of being issued by a central reserve, Bitcoin is created via a process known as mining.
 Bitcoin miners process transactions within the blockchain network, creating an open record of every transaction that’s occurred.
 This helps to maintain transparency in the world of online finance and is a key reason why Bitcoin has become so popular in the USA (and elsewhere).

 After the global financial crisis in 2007-8, which coincided with the US real estate crash, distrust of financial corporations was at an all-time high.
 Enter Bitcoin, which came to the market the following year and is wholly separate from centralized organizations such as banks and credit lenders.

 The first real-world Bitcoin transaction happened in 2010 when a software developer from Florida bought two pizzas for 10,000 BTC.
 If we compare this to the value of Bitcoin today, those pizzas would be worth a staggering $320 million!
 The event is so iconic among crypto enthusiasts that May 22nd is now officially ‘Bitcoin Pizza Day’, where investors are encouraged to celebrate by buying pizza with their own crypto reserves.